rollyourown-xyz/ryo-website-content/rollyourown/projects/ryo-matrix/index.md

 - The [STUN/TURN Server module](/rollyourown/project_modules/ryo-coturn) to provide [STUN](https://en.wikipedia.org/wiki/STUN), [TURN](https://en.wikipedia.org/wiki/Traversal_Using_Relays_around_NAT) and [ICE](https://en.wikipedia.org/wiki/Interactive_Connectivity_Establishment) enabling peer-to-peer communication for devices behind a [NAT](https://en.wikipedia.org/wiki/Network_address_translation)

-In "standalone" IdP mode, the project has no dependency to other rollyourown.xyz projects.
+In "standalone" IdP mode, the project has no dependency to other rollyourown projects.
 In "gitea" IdP mode, the project depends on prior deployment of a [Gitea Git repository server](/rollyourown/projects/ryo-gitea) and the configuration of an [OAuth2](https://oauth.net/2/) application on the Gitea server before deployment of this project.

 ## Identity providers and single sign-on